 Build some tension

 When your family or friends look at puppies with you, tell them it's not a good time and they will have to wait for another opportunity.
 Secretly inform the caretaker you want the puppy and go back in private to collect the puppy they most desired.
 This will build tension and set the stage for your surprise.
 It is difficult with the initial letdown reaction but it makes the surprise more powerful.

 Place the puppy in a pen somewhere concealed in your house.
 Garages and basements are good options for hiding the puppy.
-Build a list of clues leading around the house with the final clue leading to the puppy.
+Build a list of scavenger hunt clues to find a puppy, leading hunters around the house with the final clue finding to the puppy.
 Scavenger hunts are effective for groups and individuals.